awsdocs/amazon-glacier-developer-guide/doc_source/vault-access-policy.md

 ## Example 2: Grant Read\-Only Permissions to All AWS Accounts<a name="vault-access-policy-example-read-only-all-aws-accounts"></a>

-The following example policy grants permissions that allow all AWS accounts to perform Amazon Glacier operations to retrieve any archive in a vault named `examplevault`\.
+The following example policy grants permissions that allow all AWS accounts to perform Glacier operations to retrieve any archive in a vault named `examplevault`\.
 The retrieved archives will be read\-only for these accounts\.

 ```
  1. {